 I share the hon.
 Lady’s support for Labour’s academisation programme, which is why we expanded it from 200 academies to over 6,000.
 She is fortunate to have in her constituency the Harris Federation, which is one of the most successful multi-academy trusts and school sponsors in the country.
 She should also want to acknowledge that funding for schools in Mitcham and Morden will rise by 7.3% under the national funding formula, and that Merton will receive an extra £6.3 million by 2019-20—a 5.4% increase in funding.[Official Report, 22 May 2018, Vol. 641, c.
 5MC.]

 My hon.
 Friend the Member for Mid Dorset and North Poole (Michael Tomlinson), in yet another highly effective speech on education, rightly pointed out that Dorset will receive a 4.2% increase and Poole a 3.8% increase under the full national funding formula.
 He also highlighted that England is rising up the PIRLS league table for the reading ability of our nine-year-olds.
 Reading is the basic fundamental building block, as the hon.
 Member for Luton North (Kelvin Hopkins), who is sitting on the Opposition Back Bench, would acknowledge.
-This country’s adoption of phonics and the hard work of primary school teachers up and down the country means that we have risen from joint 10th to joint eighth in the PIRLS world league table.
+This country’s adoption of phonics and the hard work of primary school teachers up and down the country mean that we have risen from joint 10th to joint eighth in the PIRLS world league table.

 In her strong contribution, my hon.
 Friend the Member for Lewes (Maria Caulfield), like my hon.
 Friend the Member for Mid Dorset and North Poole, effectively revealed Labour’s and the unions’ political motives for raising school funding.
-Lewes’s schools will see a 4.3% increase in funding under the national funding formula, but I will certainly come back to her on the three requests from the primary school in her constituency.
+Lewes’s schools will see a 4.3% increase in funding under the national funding formula, but I will certainly come back to her on the three requests from the primary schools in her constituency.

 Although I think there is some consensus in the House about the principles underlying the national funding formula, we disagree with the Opposition on the overall amount.
 Is the £42.4 billion we are spending this year enough, and can our public finances afford more?
 Last July, we announced an additional £1.3 billion increase in overall school and high needs funding, over and above the increases agreed in the 2015 spending review—£416 million more for 2018-19 and £884 million more for 2019-20.
 The Institute for Fiscal Studies says that school funding will be 50% higher in real terms per pupil by 2019-20 than in 2000.